MoeXD2/LuissCue/README.md

 ![](https://i.ibb.co/TPCsKpd/LuissCue.png)

 ### Features
-Notes: Share and access notes from your classmates to enhance your learning experience.
+**Notes**: Share and access notes from your classmates to enhance your learning experience.

-Lessons: Explore lessons with AI-generated transcriptions and summaries for easy review and understanding.
+**Lessons**: Explore lessons with AI-generated transcriptions and summaries for easy review and understanding.

-OpenAI Whisper: Automatic Speech Recognition (ASR) system for transcribing video content.
+**OpenAI Whisper**: Automatic Speech Recognition (ASR) system for transcribing video content.

-OpenAI Models: Advanced AI models for summarizing transcribed text, providing concise and relevant summaries of video content.
+**OpenAI Models**: Advanced AI models for summarizing transcribed text, providing concise and relevant summaries of video content.

 ### Getting Started
 These instructions will help you set up the project on your local machine for development and testing purposes.